How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Facilitation and dysfunctional teams

-One of the members of my facebook group for workshop facilitators asked for facilitation advice for rebuilding a dysfunctional team, and I wanted to share these tools and approaches with you, too.
+One of the members of my facebook group for workshop facilitators asked for facilitation advice for rebuilding a dysfunctional team, and I wanted to share these tools and approaches with you.
 I hope they help you and would love to hear how you get on with them.

-I start by exploring what dysfunction in teams means, why teams might be broken, and then move on to the theme of trust.
+We’ll start by exploring what dysfunction in teams means, and why teams might be broken.
+We’ll then move on to the theme of trust.

 It’s great to meet you